fx-oyama/java-signature/README.md

 java-signature
 =========
 Create a Signature for REST API Request.
+And, call AWS REST API.

 Version
 -------